Konosprod/ciconia-js/README.md

 You can also use a tool like [Insomnia](https://insomnia.rest/) if you prefer (recommended for debugging).

-## setting up sharex to use our app
+## Setting up sharex to use our app

 ### Request tab